 Kids brain gain so much more input when using more parts of the body.
 They experience textures, shapes, movement, weight, and position in space.
 And they gain motor feedback for learning.

-Screen Alternatives to Support Cognitive Development and Learning
+Screen Time Alternatives to Support Cognitive Development and Learning

 Preschool and kindergarten classrooms should be developmentally based and NOT academically driven.

 And they definitely should NOT be using iPads or tablets as learning modalities.
 I’m seeing this increase in some schools and it really concerns me.
-It is not the environment to add more screen time.
+This is not an appropriate environment to add more screen time.

 Learning and cognitive development should occur through play-based learning, project-based learning, arts and crafts, and other non-screen activities.
 Active participation should be a natural part of a child’s school day.